Beachside Texas Launches Exclusive Land Sale Event

 Today, Beachside Texas revealed their upcoming exclusive waterfront land sale event, to be held on May 4th and 5th.
 The event will showcase over 50 build-ready lots, including both internal laguna and bay front locations, some never before offered to the public.

-Palacios, TX, April 22, 2024 (GLOBE NEWSWIRE) -- Beachside Development, a prominent land developer of waterfront property in Texas, today revealed their exclusive land sale event for May 4th and 5th in Palacios, Texas.
+Palacios, TX – Beachside Development, a prominent land developer of waterfront property in Texas, today revealed their exclusive land sale event for May 4th and 5th in Palacios, Texas.
 This event will allow potential buyers to explore various waterfront homesites tailored to different budgets, all set in the scenic backdrops of Matagorda Bay, Turtle Bay, and Tres Palacios Bay.

 Beachside Texas announced, “We will be offering a 15% discount on developer pricing to event attendees.
 We sell build-ready homesites that include city utilities already installed and already have world-class amenities in place, including a private beach.
 We are surrounded by three pristine bays, including Matagorda Bay which is known to have the best fishing in Texas.
 We expect to have approximately 50+ lots available, including a few never before offered to the public.
 We have three types of lots to meet any budget and short-term rentals are allowed.”